elts6570/Data_Science/README.md

 2. **Bayesian Generalised Linear Models:**
    - Tutorial: GLM_Bayes.py
    - Description: In this tutorial, we infer the coefficients of a Generalised Linear Model on self-consistent synthetic data.

+   - Exercise: Cepheids_Bayes.py
+   - Description: Infer the parameters of the Cepheid period - luminosity relation using the data in http://www.physics.uwyo.edu/~jessicas/teach/astron/cephiedperiodlum.pdf.

 ## Usage: